pitt-cosmos/act-glitch-studies/README.md

 # ACT Glitch Studies
 ACT Glitch studies to characterize all glitches and find FRBs hopefully!

 ## Overview
+The project is based on a framework called TODLoop.
+For a more detailed introduction to the framework please refer to [here](https://github.com/pitt-cosmos/act-wiki/wiki/Introduction-to-TODLoop-Framework).
 There are three major components in the analysis code that are applied in a more-or-less consecutive order.

 #### 1. Compile glitch cuts
 Taking the existing glitch finder written by Loic, we first compile all the glitch cuts from a list of TODs, and save the results.